XulbuX/PythonLibraryXulbuX/README.md

 **$\color{#8085FF}\textsf{XulbuX}$** is a library which includes a lot of really helpful classes, types and functions.

-For the libraries latest changes, see the [change log](https://github.com/XulbuX-dev/PythonLibraryXulbuX/blob/main/CHANGELOG.md).<br>
+For precise information about the library, see the library's [Wiki page](https://github.com/XulbuX-dev/PythonLibraryXulbuX/wiki).<br>
-For precise information about the library, see the library's [Wiki page](https://github.com/XulbuX-dev/PythonLibraryXulbuX/wiki).
+For the libraries latest changes, see the [change log](https://github.com/XulbuX-dev/PythonLibraryXulbuX/blob/main/CHANGELOG.md).

 ## Installation